-This section describes how to use the ClearPoint Workstation to finalize trajectory planning with one or more SMARTFrame trajectory frames mounted onto the patient.
+This section describes how to use image-based navigation with the ClearPoint Workstation to finalize trajectory planning with one or more SMARTFrame trajectory frames mounted onto the patient.
 To achieve this, it is necessary to acquire a whole head scan of the patient with one or more frames affixed, review and verify the position(s) of all frames defined in the application, and complete planning of all trajectory paths into the brain.